Mohanrajhan/Coursera/README.md

 Overview - Identifying Courses - Coursera
 ----------------------------------
-This project aims to automate the Featured News using Selenium WebDriver.
+This project aims to automate the Coursera website using Selenium WebDriver.
 It uses coursera Webpage, extracting courses and its details and filling the enquiry form.

 ----------------------------------